-The Extreme Programming (XP) software development methodology seems appropriate for some teams or projects.
+The Extreme Programming (XP) software development methodology appears appropriate for some teams or projects.
 Anecdotal stories from developers who have adopted XP are often favorable.
 However, there is little empirical evidence to support or refute claims regarding XP.
 The Extreme Programming Evaluation Framework (XP-EF) provides a benchmark measurement framework for researchers and practitioners to assess concretely the extent to which an organization has adopted XP practices and the result of this adoption.
 Through a series of case studies that utilize the structure of the XP-EF, the community can build an experience factory of empirical findings on XP; the results of these case studies can be integrated and combined.
+This paper describes the elements of the XP-EF and provides examples of using it to measure a software project.